NicholasPerell/Artemis/README.md

 - <ins>Priority Value:</ins> int value used by the archer
 - <ins>Flags to be True:</ins> flags that must be set to true (otherwise the datapoint will be skipped over by the archer)
 - <ins>Flags to be False:</ins> flags that must be set to false (otherwise the datapoint will be skipped over by the archer)
 - <ins>How to handle busy:</ins> Enum.
 If the feltchers tries to fire the data point, but the delivery actor is busy, what is done?
-There a couple options:
+There are a couple options:
   - CANCEL: Retreat!
-Return the datapoint back into the archer that chose it.
+Return the arrow back to the archer that chose it.
-  - QUEUE: Add the datapoint to a queue and wait until the feltchers/actor gets around to it.
+  - QUEUE: Add the datapoint to a queue and wait until the feltcher/bow gets around to it.
   - INTERRUPT: Abruptly stop what the delivery actor is doing to deliver a narrative beat, and have it do this one.
   - DELETE: Don't play it, but don't return it to the archer.
-Discard the data point.
+Discard the arrow entirely.
   - FRONT_OF_QUEUE: Similar to the queue, but make it cut to the front of the queue.

 ### Archers <img src="https://github.com/nicholas-hoy-champain/narrative-system-project/blob/75b912e8a91b51cb0f8fffab753287d8f3f26d27/Assets/Gizmos/ArtemisNarrativePriorityQueues%20Icon.png" alt="Book pile icon by Delapouite" height="50px;" align="right">